Access Programs

 TRANSIT QUEST

-Developed for teens who identify as neurodivergent, this week-long summer program will immerse participants in New York Transit Museum content and provide exciting opportunities to engage with fellow transit fans and guest speakers from the Museum and the MTA.
+Developed for teens ages 14 to 17 who identify as neurodivergent, this week-long summer program will immerse participants in New York Transit Museum content and provide exciting opportunities to engage with fellow transit fans and guest speakers from the Museum and the MTA.
 Behind-the-scenes experiences include nostalgia rides on Museum train cars and private tours of Old City Hall Station and other exclusive MTA sites.

 The cost is $500 for all five days.
 Limited partial scholarships are available.

-Join the Transit Museum online for a fun family program!
-We invite children with developmental disabilities or those on the autism spectrum and their families to join us on Zoom for activities, performances, and a virtual tour of the Museum’s vintage train cars.
+Join the Transit Museum for a fun family program!
+We invite children with developmental disabilities or those on the autism spectrum and their families to join us for transit-themed activities, performances, and exploring the Museum before we open to the public.
 All ages welcome for this free event, and registration is required.

 For more information, please email us or join our mailing list.